git-andrewjlim/fend-nano-degree-memory-game/README.md

 # Memory Game Project

-This Memory Game project is the second project for the [Udacity Front-End Web Developer Nanodegree](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
+This Memory Game project is the second project for the <a target="_blank" href="https://help.github.com/articles/basic-writing-and-formatting-syntax/">Udacity Front-End Web Developer Nanodegree</a>.

 ## Project Link